doctrine/orm/en/reference/faq.rst

 This exception is thrown during ``EntityManager#flush()`` when there exists an object in the identity map that contains a reference to an object that Doctrine does not know about.
-Say for example you grab a "User"-entity from the database with a specific id and set a completly new object into one of the associations of the User object.
+Say for example you grab a "User"-entity from the database with a specific id and set a completely new object into one of the associations of the User object.
 If you then call ``EntityManager#flush()`` without letting Doctrine know about this new object using ``EntityManager#persist($newObject)`` you will see this exception.